ringcentral/web-apps/README.md

 `@webcomponents/webcomponentsjs/custom-elements-es5-adapter` on host-level because app-level Babel-transpiled ES5 classes can't properly inherit browser's native ES6 classes.

 There's no need to add polyfills to Web Component apps, IFrame apps has to manage their polyfills individually.
+Web Components polyfills are not needed if you are not using WC-based apps.

 ## Host